larbibaraka/Bitly_clone/README.md

 # Bitly_clone
-my implementation for an URL Shortener using Django 1.10.5
+<h1>my implementation for an URL Shortener using Django 1.10.5</h1>